verveguy/concept-maps/docs/docs/user-guide/getting-started.md

    - Press Enter to confirm

 4. **Create Relationships**

+   **Method 1: Drag and Drop**
    - Click and drag from one concept to another
    - Enter the relationship label
    - Press Enter to confirm

+   **Method 2: Triple Entry (Fast Keyboard Method)**
+   - Double-click on a concept node to edit its label
+   - Type: `"Concept1 verb phrase Concept2"` (e.g., `"Diagrams explain Architecture"`)
+   - Press Enter
+   - The system creates the relationship and new concept automatically
+   - The new concept enters edit mode so you can continue typing more triples!

 ## Editing Modes